-Management has been, and continues to, actively consider the impact of Brexit on the business and will manage this accordingly.
-Management is not aware of any specific issues faced by the Company that are not faced by the rest of the financial services sector within the United Kingdom as a whole, and is maintaining communication with market peers and regulators in this regard.
-MUS(EU) is central to our strategy of continuing to service European Economic Area domiciled clients.
-MUS(EU) reported a profit for year ending 31 December 2022 of £2.9 million (December 2021 profit: £9.1 million - refer to 'Investment in subsidiary' on page 69).
+Management has been, and continues to, actively consider the impact of Brexit and the EU subsidiary on the business and will manage this accordingly.
+Management is not aware of any specific issues, other than those mentioned above, faced by the Company that are not faced by the rest of the financial services sector within the United Kingdom as a whole, and is maintaining communication with market peers and regulators in this regard.

+MUS(EU) is central to the Groups strategy of continuing to service European Economic Area domiciled clients.
+MUS(EU) reported a profit for the year ending 31 December 2023 of £15.0 million (December 2022 profit: £2.9 million - refer to 'Share of results in subsidiary' on page 50).